ICPE: An Item Cluster-Wise Pareto-Efficient Framework for Recommendation Debiasing: Introduction

-Nevertheless, the recommendation from tail items plays an important role in improving the system performance.
-From the user's perspective, he/she could be easily bored with the repetitive popular recommendation.
-There are potentially relevant items that will lead to larger user satisfaction among tail items \cite{li2017two, adomavicius2011improving}.
-For service providers, the recommendation from tail items can embrace more marginal profit compared with head items \cite{anderson2006long}.
+Hence, debiasing in recommendation plays an important role in improving the system's performance.
+From the user's perspective, he/she could be easily bored with the head items repetitively recommended by the system.
+There are potentially relevant items that will lead to larger user satisfaction in the niche set but they have never been exposed \cite{wang2021deminet, adomavicius2011improving}.
+As for service providers, the recommendation from niche items can embrace more marginal profit compared with head items \cite{anderson2006long}.
 Generally speaking, the recommendation task is a typical exploitation-exploration problem.
-Long-tail recommendation will benefit both users and service providers with better exploration, which finally turns into larger profits in the long-run\cite{jannach2015recommenders}.
+The model can exploit its known information and recommend items aligning with the users' interests, or it can recommend diversity items for identifying user's latent preferences.
+The debiased recommendation will benefit both users and service providers with better exploration, which finally turns into larger benefits in the long-run \cite{jannach2015recommenders}.

-Existing methods that focus on long-tail recommendation are usually based on metrics like recommendation diversity and novelty \cite{wu2019pd, zhou2010solving, ribeiro2014multiobjective}.
-However, these metrics are infeasible to directly optimize.
-Recommendations based on promoting such metrics could lead to a huge sacrifice of accuracy \cite{wang2016multi}.
-Besides, the definition of diversity or novelty is still an open research problem without a standard benchmark \cite{ge2010beyond}.
+Several existing methods focused on recommendation debiasing are developed based purely on inverse propensity scoring (IPS) \cite{lee2022bilateral}, which re-weights the data samples with certain theoretical analyses.
+However, it introduces high variance in the implicit feedback scenario \cite{saito2020ubpr, swaminathan2015self}, the estimated weights fluctuate drastically in each step.
+Some other works introduce additional models \cite{chen2021autodebias, zhu2020unbiased} for pseudo-label or propensity score calculation, resulting in the estimation overlap issue \cite{ren2018learning}.
+On the other hand, methods using causal reasoning \cite{wei2021model, zhang2021causal} have explicitly modeled the impact of item/user popularity through causal graphs.
+However, they mainly rely on strong assumptions of the causal effects.
+Additionally, without rebalancing the data samples towards the unbiased distribution, the expressive power of causal methods is limited and they do not address the exposure bias in RS.